backstage/backstage/docs/dls/component-design-guidelines.md

 first, and otherwise fall back to Material-UI components (check the [MUI docs][2]).

 If none of these fit your layout needs, then you can build your own components.
-However, using HTML+CSS directly is not recommended, it's better to use MUI layout components to make your layout theme aware, meaning if someone changes the theme, your layout would react to those changes without requiring updates to your code.
+However, using HTML+CSS directly is not recommended; it's better to use MUI layout components to make your layout theme aware, meaning if someone changes the theme, your layout would react to those changes without requiring updates to your code.